scalecube/socketio/README.md

 </dependency>
 ```

-Netty dependency is made optional in order to allow change of Netty's minor version.
+All dependencies are made optional in order to allow change to compatible version used by your project.
-So following Netty 4.1.x modules should be added to your project with specified minor version, e.g.:
+So following Netty 4.1.x and slf4j-api 1.7.x modules should be added to your project:

 ``` xml
 <dependency>